chaen/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/Pilots/Pilots3.rst

 Since DIRAC v6r20, SiteDirectors can send "pilots2" or "pilots3".
 Pilots2 are the default,
-but the "Pilots3" flag can be used for sending Pilots3 files instead, see the documentation for the :mod:`~DIRAC.WorkloadManagementSystem.Agent.SiteDirector`.
+but the "Pilots3" flag can be used for sending Pilots3 files instead, see :ref:`conf-SiteDirector`

 Pilot logging